mozilla/ecosystem-platform/docs/explanation/scoped-keys.md

 * To propose a way to derive multiple purpose-specific keys from this single source of master key material, so we can use distinct keys for distinct applications.
 * To propose a protocol for delivering these keys to applications that is easy for them to integrate, while keeping the user in control of what capabilities are granted to which applications.

-To support the desired range of target applications, and to maintain the existing security properties of the Firefox Accounts system, we will observe the following requirements when designing the extended authorization flow:
+To support the desired range of target applications, and to maintain the existing security properties of the Mozilla accounts system, we will observe the following requirements when designing the extended authorization flow:

 * We must maintain the core security promise of the existing FxA protocol: ***key material is never seen by the FxA server***.
   * Key material may, however, be handled by client-side web content from accounts.firefox.com, and the user trusts that said code is not malicious.